PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 Conversely, while the team behind ClickHouse is smaller, ClickHouse has an avid developer community, with contributors existing outside of the two major ClickHouse developers – ClickHouse Inc and Altinity Inc. And one of the reasons that ClickHouse is starting to grow in the last few years is because of its open-source, pro-community brand, and it's blistering performance.

-Overll, sometimes Elasticsearch may be the better solution if data aggregation involves searching text.
-Elasticsearch is a more mature project with an entire suite dedicated to interfacing with Elasticsearch data; however, it is no longer a true open-source product like ClickHouse is.
+Overall, Elasticsearch may be the better solution if data aggregation involves searching text.
+It is a more mature project with an entire suite dedicated to interfacing with Elasticsearch data; however, it is no longer a true open-source product like ClickHouse is.

 ### Further reading